-If you believe you're entitled to VA disability benefits due to exposure from the toxic fumes of burn pits, you might consider contacting a VA disability attorney to help you prove your service connection and get you the benefits you deserve.
+If you believe you’re entitled to a burn pit claim to VA disability benefits due to exposure to the toxic fumes of burn pits, you might consider contacting a VA disability attorney to help you prove your service connection and get you the benefits you deserve.
 The current process for applying for VA benefits for burn pit exposure is complicated, so it could help to have a knowledgeable advocate on your side.

 Burn Pits and the Open Burn Pit Registry